lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Based on Room 1, these rooms each have a mechanism for the sigil of one realm.

 Room 1: Ticket icon (Orinda Aries)

+### Great Hall

+Layout of which doors lead where changes on a daily basis.

+### Passports

+All so far are Fenn Aries passports issued Jan 10 1984, expiring 10 years later

+- Jean Ribbon, DOB July 9, 1956 -- # 455 / FA815112
+- Samantha Hayes, DOB Jan 12, 1954, ID page is marked with red X -- # 455 / FA815544
+- Grey Daniels, DOB May 1, 1956, ID page is marked "compromised" in red -- # 455 / FA815232